kobra-dev/Kobra/README.md

 # Spark

-Spark is a block-based visual programming language to democratize access to a comprehensive Machine Learning eduction through reducing entry barriers.
+Spark is a block-based visual programming language for ML